datavana/graphim/README.md

-# ImageNetMaker
+# ImgNetMaker

 This repository contains tools and workflows for image network and context analysis.

+1. ImgNetMaker

+Converts your CSV and/or image folder into network-ready data for visualising image networks with Gephi Lite.
+It downloads the images when a CSV is provided, pairing each image with its metadata, and adding two fields: a clean image filename and a Base64 data URL.
-Source code of the ImageNetMaker tool is located in the docs folder.
+Source code of the ImgNetMaker tool is located in the docs folder.
 It is made entirely from HTML, CSS and JavaScript, runs in the browser and is deployed using GitHub Pages.

-In case server processing is needed, mature Python scripts, later, can be integrated into the [Datavana Databoard service](https://databoard.uni-muenster.de/).
-The Databoard service provides an API that can be accessed by the web apps or other applications such as Epigraf or Facepager.
+2. Exploration & Analysis

 Folder Structure: